 Of course, you’ll want to see the best of Lisbon in the quickest and most efficient way when exploring with limited time.
 Luckily, there are multiple ways of getting around Lisbon to discover the most interesting sights and landmarks whilst staying in this hilly Capital of Portugal!

-The favorite mode of transport amongst tourists around Lisbon is the Tram.
+The favourite mode of transport amongst tourists around Lisbon is the Tram.
 Lisbon has two tram types and 6 tram routes that pass most of Lisbon’s tourist attractions.
 The vintage tram no. 28 is a tourist attraction in itself and passes most of Lisbon’s most picturesque areas, and is a great sightseeing option if you only have 24 hours in Lisbon.

 The third form of transport in Lisbon is buses.
 These are much faster and offer more diversity than the trams, and are also cheaper and more efficient.
 You can also buy multiple-day tickets which make them the perfect option when spending a weekend in Lisbon!

 Another method of getting around Lisbon is by taxi.
 Taxis in Lisbon are inexpensive when compared to other European capitals!
-If you are out late at night, the taxis are probably the best option to return to your hotel.
+If you are out late at night, taxis are probably the best option to return to your hotel.
 They run taximeters and generally take cash payments, but alternatives can also be arranged.

 The next mode of transport in Lisbon is by bicycle.
-This is great for active travelers who would love the freedom of exploring by bike.
+This is great for active travellers who would love the freedom of exploring by bike.
 The hilly terrain can pose a challenge to those who aren’t very fit, but the cycle paths are pleasant and rewarding, with constantly changing landscapes to explore with a Lisbon guide in hand!

 The ferry is a popular way to get across the river Tejo that divides the city.
 This makes getting from one side to the other much quicker and more convenient and allows you to experience Lisbon from a new perspective.